DeViL303/MultiServer3-NautilusFork/README.md

 ##### Offline Structure:
 - This setting affects only the extraction of objects; when enabled, it extracts objects into the "offline" folder structure with all files and folders at the root level.
 This configuration is ideal for running in extracted form on HDK builds.
 - This was the standard practice until recently.
 If you have previously extracted objects using older tools like Gaz's HomeTool, you will be familiar with this structure.
 However, it is not the correct folder structure needed for rebuilding archives, so caution is advised.
-Only enable this option is you dont intend to repack the objects into archives.
+Only enable this option if you dont intend to repack the objects into archives.
 - Given the revival of Online, this is no longer the default folder structure required, It is important to note that unlike other settings, this one does not persist between sessions.